 Students can enter the College of Letters & Science (L&S) upon admission to UW–Madison or by transferring from another school or college at UW–Madison.

-Most students are admitted to Letters & Science upon admission to the University if their primary academic interest on their application is an L&S degree program or “Undecided.”
-A student may also enter L&S as a first year student if they select Business as their primary academic interest, do not gain admission to the School of Business upon entry, and have a second degree plan choice in L&S. Students who select Pharmacy as their primary interest begin in L&S, and may subsequently transition to the Pharmacology/Toxicology program or remain in L&S.
+Most students are admitted to Letters & Science, upon admission to the University, when their "first choice major" on their application is either an L&S major/degree or “Undeclared Major (College of Letters & Science).”
+A student will enter L&S as a first-year student if they select a School of Business major as their first choice major, a Letters & Science major as their second choice major, and are not directly admitted to the School of Business.
+Students who select Pharmacy as their first choice major begin in L&S, and may subsequently transition to the Pharmacology/Toxicology program or remain in L&S.

 Students originally admitted to a different School or College at UW–Madison may transfer to Letters & Science if they are in good academic standing, meet the eligibility requirements, and complete a Request to Transfer to L&S application.